gem/oq-engine/doc/adv-manual/common-mistakes.rst

 Common mistakes: bad configuration parameters
 ========================================================

 By far, the most common source of problems with the engine is the choice of parameters in the `job.ini` file.
+It is very easy to make mistakes, because the users typically copy the parameters from the OpenQuake demos.
+However, the demos are meant to show off all of the features of the engine in simple calculations, they are not recommended for getting performance in large calculations.

-There are a few parameters that are really important when it comes to the performance of a computation.
-Here is an (incomplete) list of them.
+In large calculations, it is essential to fine tune a few parameters that are really important for performance.
+Here is a list of parameters relevant for all calculators:

 maximum_distance:
    The larger the maximum_distance, the more sources and ruptures will be